dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 ## Pass data during navigation

 Sometimes it's necessary for a page to pass data to another page during navigation.
-Two techniques for accomplishing this are passing data through a page constructor, and by setting the new page's `BindingContext` to the data.
+Two standard techniques for accomplishing this are passing data through a page constructor, and by setting the new page's `BindingContext` to the data.

 ### Pass data through a page constructor